 - Create a new or update an existing KMS key using the KMS Key Policy provided to you.
-For more information on creating and updating key policies, see AWS: Creating Keys and AWS: Key Policies.
+For more information on creating and updating key policies, see:

 Splunk validates access, region, and key origin to ensure you are compliant with EMEK requirements.
 Splunk then provisions your environment and notifies you upon completion.
 Once you receive this notification, your EMEK key is ready for use.